Sheyiforreal/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a script that creates a directory
+a script that moves all files bigenning with an uppercase letter to the directory